i-think-rapido/latex-akad-template-assignment/README.md

 - to customize title page, keep ```config-default.tex``` unchanged.
 Instead copy it to ```config.tex``` and only make changes to this new file.
 - you also need to explicitely force git to keep track of ```config.tex``` by typing ```git add -f config.tex```

+- ```cp template/content/* content```
+- start working on your assignment in the content folder and keep other folders untouched when you don't know what you're doing

 ### Following git repo structure of your fork is recommended: